 How to Remove Stains From Solid and Engineered Wood Floor

 One of the most common and effective ways of removing stains from wood floor is to use hydrogen peroxide.
 This product is fairly cheap and can be purchased from multiple online stores.
 All you need for this process is a bottle of hydrogen peroxide and a cotton cloth or rag.
 Soak the cloth in hydrogen peroxide and place over the stain and leave for around 6 hours.
-Hopefully as the solution reaches the stain it is able to pull the stain out of the grain and remove the stain from your floor.
+As the solution reaches the stain it is able to pull the stain out of the grain and remove the stain from your floor.
 After 6 hours remove the cloth and remove any excess solution left on the floor.
 If this process has removed the stain then fantastic, however if the stain has started to lighten or be pulled out, then we would advise waiting 12 hours and repeating the same process.

-Sanding your floor is a last resort for anyone with a stain and you have 2 options.
+Sanding your floor is a last resort for anyone with a stain.
 You can either sand down the specific stained area only or sand down your whole floor.
-If you opt to sand down just one area then you run the risk of an uneven finish with the rest of your floor and even though it is more expensive, sanding down your whole floor will rejuvenate all the tired looking areas at the same time.
+If you opt to sand down just one area then you run the risk of an uneven finish with the rest of your floor, so even though it is more expensive, sanding down your whole floor will rejuvenate all the tired looking areas at the same time.

 Have Your Say

 Have you got any tips to share with us on removing stains?
-Let us know in the comments section down below.
+Let us know in the comments section down below!